 The CWG-Stewardship proposal surrounds PTI with an accountability framework that strengthens the fulfillment of the NTIA requirements (see Section V).
 This framework includes the CSC, the IFR, the Special IFR, and the enhanced customer complaint and escalation mechanisms.

 The establishment of the CSC and the IFR (periodic and special) should be ensured by ICANN Bylaw changes.
-Since these are not new legal entities, they can be created within the ICANN community structure, similar to working groups, and formalized through the related enhancements proposed in the CCWG-Accountability Work Stream 1 Proposal.
+Since the CSC and IFRs are not separate legal entities, they can be created within the ICANN community structure, similar to working groups, and formalized through the related enhancements proposed in the CCWG-Accountability Work Stream 1 Proposal.

-The escalation mechanisms and customer service complaint procedures are established in Annex J-1.
+The escalation mechanisms and customer service complaint procedures are described in Annex J-1.
 These mechanisms are not by default legal recourse and therefore do not imply changes to be further developed in this section.
 These mechanisms and procedures, however, are part of the accountability framework that will replace NTIA’s oversight and contract.

 In the proposed accountability structure, the CWG-Stewardship has focused exclusively on the needs of the naming community.
-However, the CWG-Stewardship acknowledges that there are elements of the proposed accountability structure that may be of interest to the other operational communities, including, but not limited to, options for existing or new arrangements in contracting services for the IFO.
+However, the CWG-Stewardship acknowledges that there are elements of the proposed accountability structure that may be of interest to the other operational communities, including, but not limited to, options for existing or new arrangements in contracting services to the IFO.

 IV.C.
 Workability of any new technical or operational methods